8Ginette8/gbif.range/README.md

 ### Range function

+*get_range()* estimates species ranges based on occurrence data (a *get_gbif* output or a set of coordinates) and ecoregions.
+Ecoregions cover relatively large areas of land or water, and contain characteristic, geographically distinct assemblages of natural communities sharing a large majority of species, dynamics, and environmental conditions.
+The biodiversity of flora, fauna and ecosystems that characterise an ecoregion tends to be distinct from that of other ecoregions.

-*get_range()* estimates species ranges based on occurrence data (a *get_gbif* output or a set of coordinates) and bioregions.
-It first deletes outliers from the observation dataset and then creates a polygon (convex hull) with a user specified buffer around all the observations of one bioregion.
-If there is only one observation in a bioregion, a buffer around this point will be created.
-If all points in a bioregion are on a line, the function will also create a buffer around these points, however, the buffer size increases with the number of points in the line.
+The function first deletes outliers from the observation dataset and then creates a polygon (convex hull) with a user specified buffer around all the observations of one ecoregion.
+If there is only one observation in a ecoregion, a buffer around this point will be created.
+If all points in a ecoregion are on a line, the function will also create a buffer around these points, however, the buffer size increases with the number of points in the line.
 More details to come...

 ###  Additonal functions